ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/database/modification.rst

 which group a molecule qualifies as.
 However, you do not need to be exhaustive and list out every possibility.

-Make sure your nodes are actually children of their parents.
-Currently RMG does no atom-by-atom checking and assumes whatever is put into the tree is correct.

 Be sure to give errors whenever adding rules.
 If you don't know the uncertainty, why do you trust the kinetics?